Menu

 UCLA School of Law, 2025

-Ye Tian is a first-year law student at UCLA School of Law.
-At law school, he is a member of the Asian Pacific Islander Law Students Association and a mentor in the UCLA Law Fellows program.
-This summer, he will join Gibson, Dunn & Crutcher as a 1L Diversity Fellow.
+Ye “Albert” Tian is a second-year law student at UCLA School of Law.
+At law school, he is a staffer at UCLA Entertainment Law Review and serves as the alumni relations co-chair for the Asian Pacific Islander Law Students Association.
+This summer, he was a 1L Diversity Fellow at Gibson, Dunn & Crutcher LLP.
 He graduated from Middlebury College with a Bachelor of Arts in History and from Queen Mary University of London with a Master of Arts in the History of Political Thought and Intellectual History.
 Before law school, Ye has also taught AP Histories for two years at an international high school in Shanghai, China.

 Powered by Wild Apricot Membership Software